singhrakeshgkp/spring_security/OAuth2.md

 - Create Service classess
 - Run the application and try to generate the token same way as we did with inmemory credential.
 - JWT token should be generated.
+## Create resource server and access resources
+- Create new spring boot application with spring security and oauth2 resource server dependency
+- Configure the Filter and jwk url(this is endpoint from oauth2 server, it will return key that will be used to validate the token)
+- Test the application, you should be able to access ```/test``` endpoint if token is correct/valid